Example Of A Alternative Hypothesis

 Q: What if my data supports neither the null nor the alternative hypothesis?

 A: This is possible, especially if your effect is small and/or your sample size is small.
-In these cases, you might need to refine your methodology or conduct a larger study.
+Here's the thing — in these cases, you might need to refine your methodology or conduct a larger study.
 You might also need to consider whether your initial assumptions (like the type of statistical test) are appropriate.

 Conclusion